wso2/docs-mi/en/docs/reference/connectors/gmail-connector/gmail-connector-example.md

   curl -H "Content-Type: application/json" --request GET http://localhost:8290/sendmails
 ```

-The senders should receive an email with a subject of "Best of Europe — 6 Countries in 9 Days", and a body of "Thank you for your valuable feedback."
+The senders should receive an email with a subject of `Best of Europe — 6 Countries in 9 Days`, and a body of `Thank you for your valuable feedback.`

 ## What's Next